fawzy46/3x-ui-commander/README.md

 - `enabled` (optional): Enable the client (default: true)

 ### `/update-client`
-Update an existing client configuration on a specific server.
+Update an existing client configuration on a specific server (Requires Administrator Privilege).

 **Options:**
 - `server` (required): Select the server where the client exists